 The museum houses more than 10,000 works, including pieces by renowned artists such as Van Gogh, Renoir, Monet, Picasso, as well as great Brazilian names such as Cândido Portinari and Tarsila do Amaral.

-The works do not follow a chronological or hierarchical order, classic and contemporary artists are exhibited side by side, encouraging a free and thought-provoking reflection on art.
-What’s up?
-Did you know all this information?
+The works are not arranged in chronological or hierarchical order; classical and contemporary artists are exhibited side by side, encouraging free and thought-provoking reflection on art.
+So, did you know all this information?

-The area around Avenida Paulista is one of São Paulo’s most vibrant cultural hubs, with artistic and cultural experiences for all tastes.
+The area around Paulista Avenue is one of the most vibrant cultural hubs in São Paulo, with artistic and cultural experiences for all tastes.

 Casa das Rosas: Located at Avenida Paulista, 37, Casa das Rosas is a historic mansion that houses a museum dedicated to poetry and literature, and the famous rose garden for moments of contemplation.

-ItaúCultural: Itaú Cultural promotes Brazilian art and culture with exhibitions, concerts, dance, theater and courses, many of them free, connecting the public to artistic diversity in an accessible and inspiring way.
+Itaú Cultural: Itaú Cultural promotes Brazilian art and culture with exhibitions, concerts, dance, theater, and courses, many of which are free, connecting the public to artistic diversity in an accessible and inspiring way.